chrislloyd/gravtastic/README.md

     gravtastic :author_email

+You can also set the default gravatar options and source, this is useful when you are working with a lot of models/class and want the same configuration:

+    Gravtastic.gravatar_defaults = {:rating => 'X', :secure => true, :filetype => :jpg}
+    Gravtastic.gravatar_source = :custom_field

+And then all gravtastic models/class will follow this default.

 ### Defaults

 A common question is "how do I detect wether the user has an avatar or not?"
 People usually write code to perform a HTTP request to Gravatar to see wether the gravatar exists.
 This is certainly a solution, but not a very good one.
 If you have page where you show 50 users, the client will have to wait for 50 HTTP requests before they even get the page.
 Slooww.